vkjammala-arista/SONiC/doc/port_fec_flr/port_fec_flr.md

    + portstat.py:

-     The portstat command with -f , which representing the cli "show interfaces counters fec-stats" will enhanced to add two new columns, Observed_FLR and Predicted_FLR.
+     The portstat command with -f , which representing the cli "show interfaces counters fec-stats" will be enhanced to add two new columns, OBSERVED_FEC_FLR and PREDICTED_FEC_FLR.

 ### 4.1 Assumptions